GeorgeMac/adagio/README.md

 Adagio focusses primarily on orchestration of workflow execution.
 The execution of "work" defined within the vertices of the graph is intended to be extensible via a combination of native handlers and a plugin architecture.
 Rather than dictated by what can be implemented within this project.

+# Documentation

+Please see the [Architecture Documentation](./docs/ARCHITECTURE.md) for more details on how Adagio facilitates distributed execution of workflows and how it is intended to be deployed.

 # Usage

 ## test drive